 while you're here check out:

-Erin McCauley is a doctoral candidate in Sociology in the Departments of Sociology and Policy Analysis and Management at Cornell University where she is an affiliate of the Center for the Study of Inequality and the Cornell Population Center.
-Erin is a visiting graduate student and research assistant in the Department of Sociology at Duke University for the 2020 - 2021 academic year and is a research assistant with the COVID Prison Project.
+Erin McCauley is an advanced doctoral candidate in Sociology in the Departments of Sociology and Policy Analysis and Management at Cornell University where she is an affiliate of the Center for the Study of Inequality and the Cornell Population Center.
+Erin is also a visiting graduate student and research assistant in the Department of Sociology at Duke University this academic year.